Steel Joist and Metal Building Erection Guide

 Steel joist installation and metal building erection sit in a sweet spot where speed meets risk.
 The materials are lighter than structural steel, the connections are simpler, and the pace is faster.
 That also means mistakes happen faster, and a single missed bridging connection or an out-of-plumb frame can turn a straightforward job into a serious problem.

 This guide covers what you actually need to know to plan, sequence, and manage steel joist and metal building erection projects.
+If you are planning a smaller project like a contractor shop building, many of the same principles apply at a reduced scale.
 Whether you are a GC running the whole show or a specialty contractor handling the erection package, the fundamentals here will keep your crew safe and your project on track.

 Understanding Steel Joists and Pre-Engineered Metal Building Systems